bertilmuth/requirementsascode/requirementsascodeextract/README.md

 The name of the class needs to be of the form _VerbNoun_, in third person singular.
 In the example, it is _EntersName_.
 The documentation created from step S2 will read: "S2.
-User _enters name_.
-System greets user."
+User _enters name_.System greets user."

 ### Use a template engine to extract the use cases, and generate documentation
 You can create an engine to extract the use cases like this: